Karthikeyan-Pal/Data-Analytics-and-Science/README.md

 •	Created a user-defined function show_ents() to scan each string and assign an entity to it & displayed a bar chart showing top organizations mentioned in the 100 tweets.

+# Analysis of IT Spending

+BI Tool: Microsoft Power BI

+•	Imported 9 CSV files into Power BI Desktop & converted them into 7 relational tables and established inter-relationships among those tables in the Model pane.

+•	Created 3 new measures- Budget running total, Actual running total & Forecast running total from existing columns in each table and visualized Budget vs. Forecast % in the form of Stacked bar chart by Region, Cost Element Group & IT Area.
+For more viz on this report, please refer to Headline.PNG

+•	Created 2 interactive matrices to show the difference between Budget & Forecast by Region, IT Area & Cost Element Group.
+Also, displayed a Filled Map showing actual spending by Country.
+For more viz on this report, please refer to Region.PNG

+•	Analyzed Budget vs. Forecast in the form of interactive Decomposition tree & explained it by Cost Element Group, Cost Element, Country, IT Department.
+To view this report, please refer to Decomposition.PNG